DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/general_notes.md

 Check the FAQ here to mentally prepare a list of commands you'll use: https://www.cncf.io/certification/cka/

+#### Section 14:
+- I did not manage to get json path queries working, they were confusing!
+Revisit later

 Kodekloud and Katakoda seem worth a look!

 It would be nice to have a sample config of a pod with two containers somewhere.